Nrapendra786/ecommerce-application/README.md

 # angular-ecommerce
-Ecommerce portal where user(Seller) can sell the product and offer services using this platform and user(Buyer/End User) can buy from the user(Seller)
+Ecommerce portal where user(Seller) can sell the product and offer services using this portal and user(Buyer/End User) can buy from the user(Seller)

 # Project Setup
 **Step 1:** clone the project: ``` git clone https://github.com/Nrapendra786/ecommerce-application.git ```